What is Texas Corporation Foreign Qualification

 In addition, a Public Information report must be filed each year with the Texas Comptroller, which will then be forwarded to the Secretary of State.

-The Annual Report includes basic information about your Texas Foreign Corporation including information on your Board of Directors and Officers.
+The Annual Report includes basic information about your Texas Foreign Corporation including information on your Officers and Directors.

 Failure to submit a properly completed Texas Annual Report to the Texas Secretary of State on or before the